riptano/cloud-external-driver-docs/docs/connectCplusDriver.md

         Link your application against `cassandra.lib`.
 Your application will also require `cassandra.dll` to be in your runtime path.

-4. After connecting to your Apollo database, use the following code to query your database.
+4. After connecting to your Astra database, use the following code to query your database.

-    This code creates a `CassStatement` object to connect to your Apollo database, runs a CQL query, and prints the output to the console.
+    This code creates a `CassStatement` object to connect to your Astra database, runs a CQL query, and prints the output to the console.

     ```c++
     /* Build statement and execute query */